Broadway Bank (Texas): History

 In 2018, Broadway Bank was the winner of the large division for the San Antonio Express News' Top Workplaces list.
 Broadway Bank CEO David Bohne attributed the bank's success to its employees.
 Broadway Bank redid its employee benefits program in 2017 — moving away from traditional benefits to more flexible benefits.
 Among the benefits the bank added is “100 percent company paid short-term disability” and a parental leave program that offers up to eight weeks of paid time off for employees who have a new addition to the family — whether by childbirth or adoption.
 It has moved away from a “traditional way of doing profit-sharing” to a “more market competitive bonus program.
 The new bonus program allows employees to choose either to contribute to their 401(k) and receive a company match (up to IRS and plan limits), or be paid in cash.
 Employees can also choose a combination of the two.
 The bank also offers mentoring and leadership programs for employees.
 Broadway Bank officials credit the new benefit and pay programs and other changes for helping it earn the Top Workplaces honor for large employers with at least 500 workers.
 It beat out 13 other companies.
 It’s the second straight year it has made the list.

 In 2020, Broadway Bank introduced a new brand throughout the bank’s digital and physical footprint.
 Broadway Bank Financial Centers were rebranded and renovated with open layouts, digital screens and new signage.

 In 2021 and 2022, Broadway expanded into the regions of Dallas-Fort Worth and Houston.

 In 2023, Broadway Bank ranked #1 in the Extra-Large company category in the San Antonio Business Journal’s 2023 Best Places to Work list.

 In 2024, Broadway Bank was recognized as one of America’s Best Regional Banks 2024 by Newsweek and Plant-A Insights Group, receiving a five-star rating.

 In 2025, Broadway Bank announced the appointment of longtime executive Harvey P. Hartenstine to the role of Interim CEO and President.
 Hartenstine, an inductee to both the San Antonio Business Hall of Fame and the Texas Bankers Legacy Hall of Fame in 2025, assumed the post in mid-July.

+In 2026, Broadway Bank announced the promotion of Harvey P. Hartenstine to CEO and President.

 Current operations

-Broadway Bank is still owned by the Cheever family and in its fourth generation of family ownership. "/> At the end of 2023, the bank had more than $5 billion in assets and $3 billion in Wealth Management assets, and was one of the largest privately owned banks in the Lone Star State.
+Broadway Bank is still owned by the Cheever family and in its fourth generation of family ownership. "/> At the end of 2025, the bank had more than $5.9 billion in assets and $3.8 billion in Wealth Management assets, and was one of the largest privately owned banks in the Lone Star State.